LibraryOfCongress/seeing-lost-enclaves/research/mapping.md

 As you collect more and more photos, you'll need to keep track of what each photograph represents, spatially.
 Placing them onto a map can be a powerful means of organizing what you know and don't know.

 Start with any initial photos you have.
 Can you locate the buildings in a photo on the map?
-I copy pasted (or dragged) images into a Google Presentation, like this: [PDF copy of image tracking map](/seeing-lost-enclaves/research/images/mapping-images.pdf).
+I copy pasted (or dragged) images into a Google Presentation, like this [image tracking map](/seeing-lost-enclaves/research/images/mapping-images.pdf) (PDF).

 Each time you find a new image, add it (or a thumbnail version of it) to the map: